cscott/compressjs/README.md

 ## Compression benchmarks
 Here are some representative speeds and sizes for the various algorithms implemented in this package.
 Times are with node 0.8.22 on my laptop, but they should be valid for inter-algorithm comparisons.
+You can see [travis-ci build log](https://travis-ci.org/cscott/compressjs) for latest benchmarks.

 ### test/sample5.ref
 This is the [Taoism](http://simple.wikipedia.org/wiki/Taoism) article from